 - a.
-Upon a request by a customer, the a Third-Party Food Delivery Service shall disclose to the customer an accurate, clearly identified, and itemized cost breakdown of each transaction between the customer and a Retail Food Establishment that occurred through or was otherwise facilitated by the Third-Party Food Delivery Service, including but not limited to the following: - 1.
-The Purchase Price of the food and beverage; - 2.
-A notice, if applicable, that the Third-Party Food Delivery Service charges a fee, commission, or cost to the Retail Food Establishment, fees, costs, or commissions charged to the Retail Food Establishment for delivery services, unless the Retail Food Establishment directs that the Third-Party Food Delivery Service disclose to customers the delivery fee charged to the Retail Food Establishment and each fee, commission, or cost charged to the Retail Food Establishment: - 3.
-All fees, costs, or commissions charged to the customer by the Third-party Food Delivery Service; and - 4.
-Any tip or gratuity. - b.
+Upon a request by a customer, the a Tthird-pParty Ffood Ddelivery Service shall disclose to the customer an accurate, clearly identified, and itemized cost breakdown of each transaction between the customer and a Retail Food Establishment that occurred through or was otherwise facilitated by the Third-Party Food Delivery Service, including but not limited to the following: - 1.
+The Purchase Price of the food and beverageThe Ppurchase Pprice of the food and beverages at the cost listed on the Rretail Ffood Eestablishment's menu; - A notice, if applicable, that the Third-Party Food Delivery Service charges a fee, commission, or cost to the Retail Food Establishment, All-fees, costs, or commissions charged to the Rretail Ffood Eestablishment for delivery services, unless the Retail Food Establishment directs that the Third-Party Food Delivery Service disclose to customers the delivery fee charged to the Retail Food Establishment and each fee, commission, or cost charged to the Retail Food Establishment; - 3.
+All fees, costs, or commissions charged to the customer by the Tthird-

+Party Food Delivery Service; and

+- 4. Any tip or gratuity Any tip or gratuity that will be paid to the person delivering the food or beverages. - b.
 The Third-Party Food Delivery Service shall annually disclose to the City a current breakdown of the proportion of businesses within the City electing to maintain Core Product Offering in comparison to those electing to purchase additional marketing services.